DividoFinancialServices/divido-api-php/README.md

 Possible statuses
 ---------------

+  - `DRAFT` - Proposal send to Underwriter, waiting for decision

   - `ACCEPTED` - Application accepted by Underwriter

+  - `DECLINED` - Applicaiton declined by Underwriter

   - `REFERRED` - Application referred by Underwriter, waiting for new status

+  - `INFO-NEEDED` - More information is required before decision

-  - `ACTION-CUSTOMER` - Waiting for more information from customer
+  - `ACTION-CUSTOMER` - Waiting for more information from Customer

+  - `ACTION-RETAILER` - Waiting for more information from Merchant

   - `ACTION-LENDER` - Waiting for more information from Underwriter

-  - `DECLINED` - Applicaiton declined by Underwriter

   - `DEPOSIT-PAID` - Deposit paid by customer

-  - `SIGNED` - Customer have signed all contracts
+  - `SIGNED` - Customer has signed all contracts

-  - `AWAITING-FULFILLMENT` - Waiting for confirmation from Underwriter
+  - `AWAITING-ACTIVATION` - Waiting for confirmation from Underwriter

   - `AWAITING-CANCELLATION` - Waiting for confirmation from Underwriter

-  - `PARTIAL-FULFILLED` - Application fulfilled by Underwriter
+  - `PARTIALLY-ACTIVATED` - Application partially activated by merchant

-  - `FULFILLED` - Application fulfilled by Underwriter
+  - `ACTIVATED` - Application activated and confirmed by Underwriter

-  - `CANCELLED` - Application Cancelled
+  - `CANCELLED` - Application cancelled

+  - `REFUNDED` - Whole Application refunded

+  - `DISPUTED` - Dispute raised by Merchant or Underwriter

+  - `LOAN-REVERSAL` - Loan reversal in progress

-  - `COMPLETED` - Application Completed
+  - `COMPLETED` - Application completed (after cool down period)